chikorita157/mastodon-th-sakura/SETUP.md

 1. Add yourself to the postgres group with `sudo usermod -a -G postgres USER`.
 You'll need to log out and back in to update your groups.
-2. Run `sudo mkdir /run/postgresql` to create said folder if it doesn't exist.
-3. Run `sudo chown postgres:postgres /run/postgresql` to change the owner to postgres.
-4. Run `sudo chmod g+w /run/postgresql` to allow `postgres` group members to write to the folder.
-5. Navigate to the root of this repo.
+2. Navigate to the root of this repo.
-6. Set up a local DB cluster with `pg_ctl -D data/postgres15 initdb -o '-U mastodon --auth-host=trust'`.
+2. Set up a local DB cluster with `pg_ctl -D data/postgres15 initdb -o '-U mastodon --auth-host=trust'`.
+3. Add the line `unix_socket_directories='.'` to `data/postgres15/postgresql.conf`.
-7. Run it with `pg_ctl -D data/postgres15 start`.
+4. Run the DB with `pg_ctl -D data/postgres15 start`.
-8. Run `bundle config set --local path 'vendor/bundle`.
+5. Run `bundle config set --local path 'vendor/bundle`.
 This will store the all the ruby gems locally so that we can avoid interfering with system config.
-9. Run `bundle install`.
+6. Run `bundle install`.
-10. Run `yarn install`.
+7. Run `yarn install`.
-11. Run `export $(grep -v '^#' .env.dev | xargs)` to source in our dev vars.
-You may want to alias this.
-12. Run `bundle exec rake db:setup`.
+8. Run `bundle exec rake db:setup`.
 If this fails, you can use `bundle exec rake db:reset` to forcibly regenerate it.

 ## Running Mastodon